 Time spent chasing approvals is a pet hate of most marketers.
 All you need is a simple sign-off.
 How many emails (and time spent wording them diplomatically) does it take?

-- A content marketing and operations platform with built-in workflow and approvals management can automate the process for you.
+- A marketing resource management platform with built-in workflow and approvals management can automate the process for you.
 Once your approvers, workflows and the assets requiring approval are in the system, automatic reminders will prompt your approvers of the action they need to take, freeing you up to focus on your real work!